Why Do Dogs Get Embarrassed After a Haircut?

 As a pet parent, you know dogs can feel all kinds of emotions including happiness, embarrassment, humiliation, anger, frustration, and even guilt.

-Whether your furry companion looks great in its new haircut or not, that certainly won’t change how much you love them!
+Whether your furry companion looks great in its new haircut or not, that certainly won’t change how much you love it!
 And that’s truly something great.

 If you want to share your tips and experiences when grooming a dog, then comment below.
 Your thoughts are much appreciated.